zoukkinen/Postgres-server/README.md

  Postgres server for local development

-This server is used in few projects, easy to setup and turn on and off
+This server is can be used in dev projects, easy to setup and turn on and off.
+This version saves data to volume, so you can turn it off when needed without losing your data.

 ## Start Postgres